HTTPArchive/almanac.httparchive.org/src/content/en/2020/third-parties.md

 ### Cacheability

 Some third-party responses should always be cached.
 Media such as images and videos served by a third-party, or JavaScript libraries are good candidates.
+On the other hand, tracking pixels and analytics beacons should never be cached.
 The results show that overall two-thirds of third-party requests are served with a valid caching header such as `cache-control`.

 {{ figure_markup(
   image="requests-cached-by-content-type.png",